bg-write/candyfloss-flask/README.md

 ### Style Guide

-Candyfloss's styling is inspired by the print covers of the London Review of Books and models Google's Python style guide with a few variations.
+Candyfloss's styling is inspired by the print covers of the 'London Review of Books' and models Google's Python style guide with a few variations.

 #### CSS

 Candyfloss's CSS is all done in `styles.css`.
-Media queries are currently set for break points at 992px (most iPads and Surface Pros), 600px (most iPhones and Samsung Galaxies), and 360px (for the Galaxy Fold).
+Media queries are currently set for the following break points:

+- 992px: most iPads and Surface Pros
+- 600px: most iPhones and Samsung Galaxies
+- 360px: for the Galaxy Fold

 Color CSS variables are defined as:

 ```CSS
 --black: #0d0d0d;